Inland Rail is a 1,700km freight rail line that will transform how we move goods around Australia.

 The project will reduce environmental and asset maintenance costs as a result of removing a large number of heavy vehicles off the road network and reducing real distances travelled.

-The Narrabri to North Star (N2NS) section is one of 13 projects that comprises Inland Rail and will see about 185km of upgraded track and 3km of new track constructed to enable heavier axle loads and double-stacked trains, and improve transit times.
-This project crosses the three local government areas of Gwydir, Narrabri and Moree Plains.
+The Narrabri to North Star (N2NS) section is one of 13 projects that will help construct the Inland Rail and will see about 184.5km of track upgraded and 1.7km of new track near Camurra constructed to enable heavier axle loads and double-stacked trains, and improve transit times.

 Reconstruction of the existing track